 Keeping a Discard Jar

 Since I bake infrequently, I keep a discard jar in my refrigerator.
-It’s perfect for recipes that use a large amount of starter like sourdough pancakes and waffles.
+Discard recipes are perfect for foods that don’t need to rise a lot, such as pancakes, waffles, and pizza.

-Every few weeks, I add a tablespoon or two of water and two to four tablespoons of flour to the discard jar to feed it.
+Every few weeks, I add a tablespoon or two of water and two to four tablespoons of flour to the discard jar to feed it and keep it from getting too sour.

 You’re probably wondering where to store the sourdough starter if it’s not in use.
 After all, it’s a living thing that needs flour and water.